Respect means different things to different people. Since respect is not a concrete concept, it can be a bit of a challenge to teach.

 Respect is how we show others we value them.

 It’s our attitude or mindset toward others, what we believe about them and how we treat them.
-It can be about valuing others’ opinion, lifestyle, etc. whether they are the same as ours or not, and it can also be about treating others with kindness and holding them in high regard.
+It can be about valuing others’ opinions, lifestyles, etc. whether they are the same as ours or not, and it can also be about treating others with kindness and holding them in high regard.

 Then there’s self-respect.